Mirror Twin Higgs Cosmology: Constraints and a Possible Resolution to the $H_0$ and $S_8$ Tensions: Cosmological Signals

 On the other hand, the Planck collaboration~\cite{Aghanim:2018eyx} has measured the temperature and polarization maps of the CMB very precisely.
 Using these maps, the collaboration has already placed stringent limits~\cite{Aghanim:2018eyx} on the parameter space of the $\Lambda$CDM model.
 This has motivated us to study the signatures of the twin sector in the CMB maps.
 In Figs.~\ref{fig.CMBratioTT} and~\ref{fig.CMBratioEE}, we show the temperature and polarization anisotropies, respectively, in the MTH model relative to the $\Lambda$CDM + $\Delta N_{\rm eff}$ model.
 As before, for each curve $\Delta N_{\rm eff} $ $=$\,\Ntwin, and $\Lambda$CDM parameters are the same as in the above discussion.

 As we can see in Fig.~\ref{fig.CMBratio}, the MTH model leads to the deviations of $\mathcal{O}(1\%-3\%)$ from the $\Lambda$CDM + $\Delta N_{\rm eff}$ model, even though both models share the same \nur{}$=\Delta\hat N$.
 Thus these deviations are intrinsic to the MTH model and not simply an artifact of adding additional radiation.
-The deviations seen in Fig.~\ref{fig.CMBratio} mainly come from two effects that modify the phase and amplitude of the oscillating $C_{\ell}^{\rm TT,EE}$ spectra.
+The deviations seen in Fig.~\ref{fig.CMBratio} mainly come from the combination of two effects that modify the phase and amplitude of the oscillating $C_{\ell}^{\rm TT,EE}$ spectra.
 First, unlike the case in which the extra radiation from $\Delta N_{\rm eff}$ is free streaming, the twin photons remain as scattering radiation until twin recombination.
 Compared to the free-streaming $\Delta N_{\rm eff}$ scenario, the presence of scattering radiation in $\Delta\hat N$ shifts the $\delta_{\gamma}$ oscillation to higher $k$-modes~\cite{Bashinsky:2003tk,2013PhRvD..87h3008H,Baumann:2015rya,Chacko:2015noa}.
-The resulting phase shift in $C_{\ell}^{\rm TT,EE}$ within the MTH scenario generates the ratios in Fig.~\ref{fig.CMBratio} that oscillate in $\ell$.
-Moreover, the suppression of the gravity perturbation, $\psi$, due to twin BAO also shifts the equilibrium point of the $\delta_{\gamma}$ oscillation, driven as it is by radiation pressure and gravity.
-This effect modifies the amplitude of $C_{\ell}^{\rm TT,EE}$ oscillations and, for example, increases (decreases) the amplitudes of the perturbations of the expansion (contraction) modes in the TT spectrum compared to the \lnur{} model.
-These deviations are much smaller than those in the matter power spectrum of Fig.~\ref{fig.MPSratio}.
-Despite that, the CMB maps measured by the Planck collaboration are precise enough to detect these percent-level deviations.
+Secondly, the suppression of the gravity perturbation, $\psi$, due to twin BAO also shifts the equilibrium point of the $\delta_{\gamma}$ oscillation, as it is driven by radiation pressure and gravity.